Federal agents who shot Alex Pretti in Minneapolis placed on leave

 “The White House provided clear guidance to DHS that the extra personnel that had been sent to Minnesota for force protection should be used for conducting fugitive operations to create a physical barrier between the arrest teams and the disrupters,” Mr Miller said.

-A preliminary report by CBP’s internal watchdog, transmitted to lawmakers on Tuesday, said he was shot by two US border patrol agents while resisting arrest.
+A preliminary report by CBP’s internal watchdog, transmitted to lawmakers on Tuesday, said Mr Pretti was shot by two US border patrol agents while resisting arrest.

-The report also made no mention of Noem’s initial claims that Mr Pretti “wanted to do maximum damage and massacre law enforcement”, nor that he had been “brandishing” a gun when he was tackled by agents and shot roughly 10 times in the back. – Guardian.
-Addition reporting by Reuters
+The report also made no mention of Ms Noem’s initial claims that Mr Pretti “wanted to do maximum damage and massacre law enforcement”, nor that he had been “brandishing” a gun when he was tackled by agents and shot roughly 10 times in the back.